Kung Fu Hustle: Reception

+" Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 38 critics, indicating "generally favorable" reviews.

 Hong Kong director and film critic Gabriel Wong praised the film for its black comedy, special effects and nostalgia, citing the return of many retired kung fu actors from the 1970s.
 Film critic Roger Ebert's description of the film ("like Jackie Chan and Buster Keaton meet Quentin Tarantino and Bugs Bunny") was printed on the promotion posters for the film in the US.
 Other critics described it as a comedic version of Crouching Tiger, Hidden Dragon.
 Positive reviews generally gave credit to the elements of mo lei tau comedy present in the film.
 A number of reviewers viewed it as a computer-enhanced Looney Tunes punch-up.
 In a 2010 interview, actor Bill Murray called Kung Fu Hustle "the supreme achievement of the modern age in terms of comedy".
 In 2021, American filmmaker James Gunn called it "the greatest film ever made".

+Beyond the popular reception, the film is also studied and interpreted in multiple academic aspects.
+Gary Xu considered it “a study in modernization, exploitation, and redemption”, containing an “indirect, subversive strategy of martial arts”, and metaphorically criticizes “urban demolishment, tenant intimidation, and government corruption.”
+Complementing this, Szeto argues that the film utilizes “Hollywood’s globalization” to recreate and integrate “an imaginative spirit and revitalizes the story elements of wuxia culture”, under Hong Kong's political transformation in historical context.

 Much of the criticism for the film was directed at its lack of character development and a coherent plot.
 Las Vegas Weekly, for instance, criticised the film for not having enough of a central protagonist and character depth.
 Criticism was also directed towards the film's cartoonish and childish humour.
 However, it was considered reasonable, as the Kung Fu Hustle production team chose to make the film's characters largely one-dimensional.
-In the movie, the directors "attempt(ed) to appeal to a transnational audience, affirms distinctly Western notions of Chinese that many earlier Kung Fu films set out to subvert."
+The movie, "in its attempt to appeal to a transnational audience, affirms distinctly Western notions of Chinese that many earlier Kung Fu films set out to subvert."
 The Kung Fu Hustle team attempt to appeal to a more progressive generation throughout the history of Chinese cinema.
-In a Penn State study of Kung Fu Hustle, researcher argued that the narrative of the film adheres to traditional kung fu film tropes while subverting their philosophical underpinnings.
+In a Penn State study of Kung Fu Hustle, the researcher argued that the narrative of the film adheres to traditional kung fu film tropes while subverting their philosophical underpinnings.
 Earlier in the kung fu film industry, it usually involved complex characters, and also tried to explore and expose constructs ranging from gender to race as well as to nation.
 One-dimension is the key feature of Kung Fu Hustle, as it is rooted in a filmic genre that connected with Hong Kong identity, but also represented the Western imagination of China's past and Kung Fu heroism.

-A review on Douban praised Kung Fu Hustle for its unique blend of exaggerated comic visuals and martial arts, creating a fantastical yet compelling world.
-The review highlighted Stephen Chow's skillful use of humor and action to deliver both entertainment and personal expression.
-However, it noted that some scenes felt slightly drawn-out, potentially affecting the overall pacing for certain viewers.